 Big brother Brian came out to the catwalk one last time for a celebratory moment with Mike at the end of the performance.

 As an act of thanks, Matt took multiple trips removing the handfuls of guitar picks from the stage and just as much time placing them in the hands of the most deserving fans within reach.
-It’s the little things like that that add up.
+It’s the little things like that which add up.

 I had no idea what to expect from their performance.
 Exiting the event, I had a sense of surreal uncertainty.
 Did all that just happen?
 It was hard to leave to the chattering of praise and delight from the audience where so much had just gone on around me moments before.